Stephen Mandel (hedge fund manager): Investment career

 From 1982 to 1984, he worked at Mars & Co as a senior consultant and then from 1984 to 1990, he worked as a consumer-retail analyst at Goldman Sachs before working as a consumer analyst and eventually managing director at Tiger Management, a hedge fund founded by Julian Robertson.
 Robertson, himself a billionaire, referred to Mandel as "probably the greatest analyst of all time."

 In 1997, he left Tiger Management with backing from Robertson, and founded his own hedge fund, Lone Pine Capital (named after a Dartmouth College pine tree that survived an 1887 lightning strike).

 Forbes listed Stephen Mandel as one of the 40 Highest-Earning hedge fund managers in 2012, one of the top 25 in 2013, and one of the top 15 in 2018.

 As of January 2019, Mandel will no longer manage investments for his Lone Pine Capital but will remain a managing director.

 Wealth and philanthropy

 According to Forbes Magazine, Mandel has a net worth of $3.9 billion as of October 2021.
 An increase of $1.1B, when compared to the Forbes 400 List, released October 2020.

 He was chairman of Dartmouth's board of trustees and is currently chair of the national board of directors at Teach for America.
 He founded two charitable foundations: the Zoom Foundation and the Lone Pine Foundation.
 Mandel donated $2 million to the Lincoln Project, an anti-Donald Trump super PAC.
 Mandel donated $16,179,889 to the Democrats in the 2020 election cycle, making him the 22nd largest donor that year.

+As of August 2026, Mandel spent $25.9 million in support of Democratic candidates in the 2026 United States elections.